Koeharu!: Production

 The series was announced on March 27, 2021 during the second day of Hinatazaka46's 2nd anniversary concert.

-Koeharu aired on Nippon TV between April 29 and July 1, 2021, and was available on Hulu after its broadcast.
+Koeharu aired on Nippon TV between April 29 and July 1, 2021, and was available on Hulu Japan after its broadcast.
 An accompanying talk show was also included on Hulu where Sarina Ushio, the narrator of the series, interviewed other Hinatazaka46 cast members.

 Soundtrack

 The opening and closing theme song, "Koe no Ashiato", is included in Hinatazaka46's single "Kimi Shika Katan".
 In the storyline, there are also two musical groups who each record a song in the series' soundtrack: "Röntgen Megane" (レントゲン眼鏡) by Maririn & Ruby (Konoka Matsuda and Suzuka Tomita), and "Hell Rose" by Chocola Chocola (Hina Kawata, Hiyori Hamagishi, and Mei Higashimura).